Faculty and Staff

 Photographer, Jaguar Marching Band

-Kristen Lee is a sophomore at South Alabama, and is studying Business with a focus in Marketing Management.
+Kristen Lee is a graduate of the University of South Alabama, receiving a degree in Business with a focus in Marketing Management.
 A native of Mobile, she attended Davidson High School where she worked as the yearbook editor and sideline photographer for athletic events.
-Along with being the photographer for the Jaguar Marching Band, she is involved in many different activities on campus and in the community including serving as a 2014-2015 USS Alabama Crewmate.
+Along with being the photographer for the Jaguar Marching Band, she has been involved in many different activities on campus and in the community including serving as a 2014-2015 USS Alabama Crewmate.

 Mr. Chester Bean